Mental health disorders can show up differently in children than in adults. It can affect the way your child behaves at

 Acute psychiatric adolescent unit

 We provide crisis care for children and adolescents at WVU Medicine’s Chestnut Ridge Center.
 We offer inpatient stabilization through psychiatric hospitalization for young people (ages 13 to 17) with suicidal ideations, psychotic symptoms, and other types of severe distress.
 Our inpatient psychiatric adolescent unit services include crisis stabilization, medication management, psychotherapy, family therapy, recreational therapy, and case management.
 Typical stays are five to seven days.

 Inpatient consultation services

 Inpatient consultation services to WVU Medicine Children’s Hospital are for children and adolescents with acute psychiatric concerns who have been admitted to inpatient care at WVU Medicine Children’s Hospital or the emergency department.
-We assess the level of care your child needs and provide recommendation for medication and psychotherapy services to meet those needs, helping triage patients to an appropriate level of psychiatric care.
+We assess the level of care your child needs and provide recommendations for medication and psychotherapy services to meet those needs helping triage patients to an appropriate level of psychiatric care.
 Patients admitted to WVU Medicine Children’s Hospital also have access to hospital-based pediatric psychology and therapy services during their medical hospitalization.

 We’ve assembled a variety of outpatient specialty clinics focused on the unique needs of children and adolescents.
 Our services include individual, family, and group counseling.
 We treat issues like substance abuse, eating disorders, and post-traumatic syndromes, among others.